Imaging atomic scattering potential in centroidal diffraction of elastic electrons

 Evidently in \eq{dcs2}, the diffraction dominates with no dephasing as $\alpha=0$ or $b=b_{\mbox{ c}}$.
 Here, the de\,Broglie wavelength of $k$ will match $2b_{\mbox{ c}}$, rendering $2b_{\mbox{ c}}$ to be the diffraction length.
 Including $\alpha$'s, however, $2b_{\mbox{ c}}$ modifies to a {\em centroid} location due to the averaging, weighted by $f_{\mbox{ B}}^{\mbox{ (bg)}} \otimes \mathcal{F}(\alpha)$ in \eq{dcs2} for individual Fourier components.
 Thus, the position of the FT peak provides a centroidal diffraction-size for a given $k$ ($E$).
 We show below, by varying $E$ and applying FT to angular DCS we map out a profile that images the scattering potential.

-Since the scattering potential is a function of $E$, we employ the weighted averaging (SM~\cite{SM_e-atomsc} for details)
+Since the scattering potential is a function of $E_i$, we employ the weighted averaging (SM~\cite{SM_e-atomsc} for details)

-to determine the effective interaction potential the projectile explores.
+to determine the effective scattering potential the projectile explores.
 As the diffraction vanishes in total (angle-integrated) CS (TCS), $\sigma$, such that $\sqrt{\sigma} \sim |f_{\mbox{ B}}^{\mbox{ (bg)}}|$, the weight factor in \eq{V_avg} is consistent with $f_{\mbox{ B}}^{\mbox{ (bg)}} \otimes \mathcal{F}(\alpha)$ in \eq{dcs2} for each Fourier component.
 Indeed, remarkably, the half of the FFT peak positions as $E$ varies, like in Fig.\,\ref{fig2}, closely follow the $V_{\mbox{ Eff}}$ shape for Cd, panel (b), in Figure \ref{fig4}.
 We also include results to verify this prediction for Mg, Ba and Ra which reinforces the generality of the phenomenon, at least for closed shell atoms/ions.
-Note, for the smallest atom Mg, we do not find enough diffraction signal for FFT at $E=$ 500, 750 and 1000 eV.
-The potential bands for the $E$ range 0.1-100 eV considered for averaging are shown as color-maps in Fig.\,\ref{fig4}.
+Note, for the smallest atom Mg, we do not find enough diffraction signal for FFT at $E=$ 500, 750 and 1000 eV. $V(r,E_i)$ over the range 0.1-100 eV considered for averaging are shown as color-maps in Fig.\,\ref{fig4}.
+In essence, the electron with $E$ probes a range of $V(r,E_i)$ in $\theta$-differential scattering.
+The dominant diffraction from $b_{\mbox{ c}}$, varying with $\theta$, yields a centroid diffraction-length, which is automatically $r$ of $V_{\mbox{ Eff}} = E$.

 We make two observations in Fig.\,\ref{fig4}. (i) The low-$E$ end of potential bands exhibits attractive (negative) shapes which becomes stronger with larger targets.
 These spawn resonances in TCS at low $E$ from metastable binding of slow projectiles (Fig.\,S1 in SM~\cite{SM_e-atomsc}).
 One effect of these resonances is the accumulation of some FFT data points for Cd, Ba and Ra that fall outside the trend lines. (ii) Assuming the resonances not participating in the potential imaging, we applied non-resonant $\sigma$'s in \eq{V_avg} to plot.
 However, we also plot the potential weighted with resonant $\sigma$'s.
 As seen, while the latter show better propensity to match with the FFT trend at lower $E$, the former succeeds at higher $E$.
 There is another implication of this result.
 The sharper resonances suggest longer lifetimes of slow electron's binding.
 Thus, for a diffraction study of scattering time delay~\cite{aiswarya2024delay}, this longer delay trapped in resonance states may remain insensitive to fast scattering in imaging scattering potential~\cite{Ca-exception}.